papagunit/Eloqua-Documentation/api.md

 Wow, this stuff is confusing

 Yeah, it is.
 Because there are really no formal specifications around what an API is, it makes things difficult.
-Although there is a lot to know within this domain, and there are plenty of abstract concepts, everything you need to know should be right here.
+Although there is a lot to know within this domain, and plenty of abstract concepts to the end user, everything you need to know should be right here.

 Getting Started